yduan13/NGIAB-CloudInfra/README.md

 - We don’t want to run all of CONUS
 - We want to run NextGen locally
 - We want to have control over inputs / config.
 - How can we do it?
-Answer: NextGen In A Box
+Answer: NextGen In A Box (NGIAB)

 This repository contains :
 - **Dockerfile** for running NextGen Framework (docker/Dockerfile*)